GreptimeTeam/docs/docs/user-guide/python-coprocessor/overview.md

 * [Third-parties Libs](./third-parties.md)
 * [FAQ](./faq.md)

+All the examples can be found in [python-coprocessor-examples](https://github.com/GreptimeTeam/python-coprocessor-examples).

 # Note:
 The Python coprocessor is currently in its experimental phase, and the API may undergo some changes.

+You can download [pre-built binaries](https://github.com/GreptimeTeam/greptimedb/releases) with PyO3 supported whose file names are postfixed by `pyo3`.

-Using it also involves some complications.
-You must set up the correct Python shared library, which can be a bit challenging.
+If you have some library link issues,  you must set up the correct Python shared library, which can be a bit challenging.
 In general, you just need to install the `python-dev` package(on most Debian-based system).
 However, if you are using Homebrew to install Python on macOS, you must create a proper soft link to `Library/Frameworks/Python.framework`.

 So if you can't run your binary on macOS due to a linking error, you can try to fix it as below:
 1. Open your Python and run the following code to get your python shared library path: